Mitality/BodyHealth/README.md

 in survival mode at the bottom right corner of their screen.
 You can disable this behaviour and customize BetterHud and PAPI yourself though, if you want to implement your own display.

+**For the best experience, use this plugin together with [Realistic Survival](https://www.spigotmc.org/resources/realistic-survival.93795/) from Val_Mobile.**

 **If you just see a yellow bossbar with weird rectangle characters above, you need to use "plugins/BetterHud/build" as a resource pack!
 An icon and mcmeta file for said pack will be automatically generated and added by BodyHealth.
 If you don't manage to do that, open a [question ticket](https://github.com/Mitality/BodyHealth/issues/new?assignees=&labels=question&projects=&template=question.yml) or say something in [discussions](https://github.com/Mitality/BodyHealth/discussions/categories/general), thak you.**